 Marbella

-A concert was about to start in town, but we decided to head back to the van and go for an evening walk along the luxury area's beachfront road.
-Next to grand luxury hotels, living in a motorhome felt completely different – but at the same time incredibly free.
+A concert was about to start in town, but we decided to head back to the van and go for an evening walk along Marbella's luxury area beachfront road.
+Next to the grand luxury hotels, living in a motorhome felt completely different – but at the same time incredibly free.
+The hotels offered luxury, but the motorhome made adventure without limits possible.
+We went to sleep eagerly anticipating moving to new places the next day.

 Ronda – mountain town magic